FAQs about Intuitive and Mindful Eating *Updated with New FAQs*

 *Update: Can intuitive and mindful eating fit into a schedule?

 Yes!
 Many of us eat on a schedule due to when our workplaces and schools tell us to eat.
-That's fine; you can still eat intuitively and mindfully.
+That's fine; you can still eat mindfully by paying attention to your meal during your assigned break.

 If you don't have an assigned break time, that's great.
 Eat intuitively by taking a break and eating when you are hungry